Foliolytic vs StockMarketEye: A Modern, Free, Browser-Based Replacement

 StockMarketEye launched in the mid-2000s as a desktop application for Windows, macOS, and Linux.
 It serves a specific kind of investor: someone who wants their portfolio data fully under their control, locally on disk, with no cloud sync and no broker credential storage.
 The user base skews technical, privacy-conscious, and stable.
 The product has not changed dramatically in recent years — and that's part of the appeal for users who already have years of data in their StockMarketEye file.

-"StockMarketEye taught a generation of investors that their portfolio data should live on their own machine.
-Foliolytic carries that idea forward to the browser."
+"StockMarketEye taught a generation of investors that you don't need a broker aggregator to track your portfolio.
+Foliolytic carries that idea to the browser without an install."

 Feature-by-Feature Comparison